builder-247/itp2d/README.md

 The value specified is the strength of the magnetic field in SI-bases atomic units.
 The magnetic field will be homogeneous and in the direction of the `z`-axis.

-When using a magnetic field with Dirichlet boundary conditions there wil be ringing artifacts near the edges, which arise from the fact that the Dirichlet boundary conditions are enforced simply by expanding the states in a sine series instead of a Fourier series.
+When using a magnetic field with Dirichlet boundary conditions there will be ringing artifacts near the edges, which arise from the fact that the Dirichlet boundary conditions are enforced simply by expanding the states in a sine series instead of a Fourier series.
 However, the sine functions are